apache/druid/docs/querying/set-query-context.md

 For more information about native queries, see [Native queries](querying.md).

-## Query Context Precedence
+## Query context precedence

 You can set the query context using various methods.
 For a given parameter, Druid determines the value to use based on the following order of precedence, from lowest to highest:

-1. **Built-in hard-coded defaults** — these are the system’s default values used if you don’t specify anything else.
+1. **Built-in defaults** — these are the system’s default values used if you don’t specify anything else.
 2. **Runtime properties** — if you configure parameters as `druid.query.default.context.{property_key}` in Druid’s configuration files, these override the built-in defaults and act as your system-wide defaults.
 For more information, see [Overriding default query context values](../configuration/index.md#overriding-default-query-context-values).

 3. **Context parameters you set in your query** — whether in the JSON `context` object or included directly in your queries, these override both the built-in defaults and the runtime properties.